What are the pros and cons of zoos? A zoo is a facility where wild animals are housed for public observation and scientific research.

 Today’s zookeepers are highly skilled, educated individuals with in-depth knowledge of the creatures they are responsible for.

-Especially when handlers adhere to set norms and procedures to protect the safety, this has decreased accidents and attacks.
+This has decreased accidents and attacks, especially when handlers adhere to set norms and procedures to protect safety.

 6. To preserve animal instincts and motions, zoos provide animal activities.

-In previous generations, animals held in zoos were given a cage and perhaps one or two toys, which was considered “cutting edge.”
+In previous generations, animals held in zoos were given a cage and perhaps one or two toys, considered “cutting edge.”

 The animals are given activities to keep them intellectually active.